 If you'd like to chat through any of these opportunities or would like further information on how to get involved in Southdown, please contact us using the details at the bottom of this page.
 Southdown's Client Involvement team

-Working alongside Suzanne are our Client Involvement Champions, members of staff working across our services who are passionate about developing client involvement opportunities.
-Our Champions meet regularly to share learning and good practice about client involvement.
+Southdown’s Client Involvement and Inclusion Manager will shortly be joining our team to support the development of client involvement opportunities across the organisation.
+Working alongside our Client Involvement and Inclusion Manager are our Client Involvement Champions, members of staff working across our services who are passionate about developing client involvement opportunities.

-Our Client Involvement Development (CID) Team are at the very heart of delivering and developing client involvement across Southdown.
+Our Client Involvement Advisory Group are at the very heart of delivering and developing client involvement across Southdown.
 The team is made up of clients of our services or former clients who have used our services within the past 12 months.

 We are currently recruiting for clients and former clients to join the team.
 This opportunity is ideal for clients who: